ibm-cloud-docs/CDN/getting-help.md

 # Getting help and support
 {: #gettinghelp}

-If you have problems or questions when using CDN, you can get help by searching for information or by asking questions through one of the forums listed below.
+If you have problems or questions when using CDN, you can get help by searching for information or by asking questions through a forum.
 You can also open an {{site.data.keyword.IBM_notm}} Support case.
 {:shortdesc}

 When using the forum to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.
 If you have technical questions about CDN, post your question on [Stack Overflow](https://stackoverflow.com/search?q=cdn+ibm-cloud){:external} and tag your question with "cdn" and "ibm-cloud".